deepaksood619/deepaksood619.github.io/docs/mathematics/statistics/descriptive-statistics.md

 - **Ranges and variants:** With the range, you look at the difference between the highers and lowest values for a variable, across a sample.
 In variants, you can look at the difference between the first and third quartile of the data (interquartile range) or between the first and the ninth decile of the data
 - **Standard deviation/Variance:** With the standard deviation, you estimate the difference between each value of a variable and its mean and arrive at a measure of dispersion
-- **Coefficient of variation:** With the coefficient of variation, you divide the standard deviation of a data series by its mean, to provide a measure of comparision with data series of different levels
+- **Coefficient of variation:** With the coefficient of variation, you divide the standard deviation of a data series by its mean, to provide a measure of comparison with data series of different levels

 ## Variance and standard deviation